So what type of heating system is in the photo?

 – Steam radiators do not have or need bleeders.

-The systems are very different and should only be
+The systems are very different from forced air systems and should only be

 serviced by a boiler specialist as opposed to your average HVAC guy.